andya17/andya17.github.io/_pages/webgis-portfolio.md

 The following is a digital portfolio assignment created for the course GEOG 693: WebGIS, in which I was enrolled during the Spring 2025 semester.
 Students were tasked with choosing three strong assignments and improving them.

+<b>Note for grading purposes</b>: While my Production Assignments were graded, I did not receive written TA feedback on what could be improved for Production Assignments 2-8.
+I felt that Production Assignment 1 and 2 were similar but that Production Assignment 2 was a stronger product, so I opted to choose to improve the latter for this portfolio.
+I have supplied links to the previous/original versions of assignments where necessary to allow for a comparison.

 ### Product 1: Invasive Species and Areas of Critical Environmental Concern
 #### [Link to Product](https://experience.arcgis.com/experience/fdbb13b1c65d4b088b4496130dabb7ba)

 <b>Platform:</b> ArcGIS Online
 <b>Modification of:</b> Production Assignment 2: Data Configuration
 <b>Original feedback:</b> *While the TA graded my assignment, I did not receive written feedback on what to improve.* In the absence of feedback, I thought back on the course and considered what changes I could make to increase interactivity.
+What follows is a [link to the original assignment (Production Assignment 2) on Canvas](https://umamherst.instructure.com/courses/25174/assignments/548838).

 <b>Description:</b> This product is a web app created in ArcGIS Experience Builder.
 It aims to present a point layer of an invasive plant species – yellow horned poppy – alongside one of the MassGIS conservation-related layers – Areas of Critical Environmental Concern.
 The product is based on the idea that the managers of these vital areas would want to see whether any invasive plant observation points are particularly close or even inside their borders, for part of the danger of invasive plants is whether they might spread to new areas in the future.